 This article originally appeared on VICE Greece.

-In front of Athens's Evelpidon courthouse, nine people—most of them minors—stood handcuffed and surrounded by police.
+In front of Athens' Evelpidon courthouse, nine people – most of them minors – stood handcuffed and surrounded by police.
 You could clearly spot the wounds from their arrest the night before.
-Broken digits, baton marks on their bodies, smashed teeth, and black eyes.
-The mass arrest, which took place last Thursday evening, was spurred on by unidentified attackers hurling Molotov cocktails and stones at the police station in Exarcheia, injuring a police officer.
+Broken digits, baton marks on their bodies, smashed teeth and black eyes.
+The mass arrest, which took place last Thursday evening, was spurred on by unidentified attackers hurling Molotov cocktails and stones at the police station in Exarcheia, Athens – injuring police officer.
 Three of the accused were aged between 17 and 19 and the rest were under 17.
 One of them was only 13 years old.

 On Friday morning, people had gathered outside the prosecutor's building to voice support and show their solidarity.
-Among them were the detainees' families, who were understandably outraged at the way their kids had been treated.
-Amidst the protestors, I met Antonia Legaki, a defense lawyer for one of the accused.
+Among them were the detainees' families, who were understandably outraged.
+Amidst the protestors, I met Antonia Legaki, a defence lawyer for one of the accused.

 "After the attack on the police station, the Delta unit decided to carry out an operation in Exarcheia.
 There weren't even any Delta teams present at the station during the attack, so they can't possibly have seen the incident, but they were still the ones carrying out all the arrests.
 They basically pounced on any kid they found in Exarcheia," she said.
 "These kids have been abused.
 They were heavily beaten during their arrest.
 When the police officers handcuffed them, it was almost a form of torture."